 Last night at Gung Haggis Fat Choy dinner, Faye Leung wanted to say a few words to acknowledge my family elders.
-Many were born in Victoria BC, in 1910, and were not able to vote in the country of her birth until 1947 when Canadians of Chinese ancestry were given franchise rights.
+Many were born in Victoria and Vancouver BC,, and were not able to vote in the country of their birth until 1947 when Canadians of Chinese ancestry were given franchise rights.
 This was due to the successful repeal of the racist Chinese Exclusion Act that had begun with the Chinese Head Tax, and was part of 62 years of legislated racism.

 My grand-uncle Daniel Lee is a WW2 veteran, who decided to fight for Canada, even though he couldn’t vote.
 He and his friends also fought for franchise rights for Canadians of Chinese descent.
 Every year he writes to the federal government asking for an apology… but they

 Head tax redress became the most important issue in the Chinese Canadian issue when the Liberal government tried to pass through and announce the ACE program for acknowledgement, commemoration and education in an effort to redress all past wrongs for immigration or internment.
 Unfortunately the preconditions were No Apology, and

 No Compensation, unlike the historic 1988 redress for Japanese Canadians, interned during WW2.